ahmedmusawir/moose-chat-plugin-v2/README.md

 `[moose_chat_v2]`

-## This plugin use the Moose Plugin Framework which is equipped with:
+## This plugin uses the Moose Plugin Framework which is equipped with:

 - Gulp.js
 - React.js